wilbaker/VFSForGit/CONTRIBUTING.md

   Example (helpful comment):

   ```
-  // Order the folders in decscending order so that we walk the tree from bottom up.
+  // Order the folders in descending order so that we walk the tree from bottom up.
   // Traversing the folders in this order:
   //  1.
 Ensures child folders are deleted before their parents
   //  2.
 Ensures that folders that have been deleted by git